OctopusDeploy/blog/blog/2024-07/kubernetes-agent-ga/index.md

 Version 1.4.0 of the Kubernetes agent added the ability to specify the tenant or tenant tags via Helm values.

-You can read more details in the [documentation](https://octopus.com/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent#configuring-the-agent-with-tenants).
+Learn more in our [docs about configuring the agent with tenants](https://octopus.com/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent#configuring-the-agent-with-tenants).

 ### Custom Octopus Server certificates